StellarWarp/FFT-Ocean/README.md

+# FFT-Ocean

-# FFT-Ocean Base On Xjun's DX11 tutorial framework
+this project is base on XJun's DX11 tutorial framework

 to build see